 The IPBA Nominating Committee is tasked with finding candidates for nomination to take Council positions from the following year.
 The IPBA Council comprises:

 The Nominating Committee is not described in the IPBA Constitution, but has been active since the establishment of the IPBA.
 Changes in logistics over the years are made to keep up with the needs of the growing association, but the philosophy has not changed: to find the best candidates to take up leadership positions to support IPBA activities and initiatives.
-The current structure is as follows:

 The Primary Members are the decision-makers of the Committee, led by the Chair.
 The Observer Members are either future Officers who will become Primary Members, or the team in charge of Committee leadership.